hannahilea/hannahilea.github.io/blog/autobibliography-1/src.md

     >*But don’t get distracted by that; I didn’t know at the time.*

-    A timely read for anyone at (or looking for) a job, not limited to programmers (h/t IR).
+    A timely read for anyone at (or looking for) a job, not limited to programmers. (h/t IR)

 - **Martha Well's 2017 World Fantasy Awards speech [*Unbury the Future*](https://reactormag.com/unbury-the-future-martha-wells-full-speech-from-the-2017-world-fantasy-awards/)**: